 Time and time again, we kept finding that there were nice high ceilings being covered up by drop ceilings, WHY?
 We got another 3 feet out of most of the ceilings and it really opened up the smaller rooms.
 Forget scraping, just put drywall straight up against the ‘new’ ceiling and paint.

 We also removed one wall in its entirety as part of the demolition process.
 Now there is a nice big living room.
-We put the header in ourselves and I am very impressed.
+We put the header in ourselves.
+Impressed?

 Although less noticeable in this photo, we also tore out a half wall and a closet to open up one of the bedroom that now has a 1/2 bath en suite.